 Can I Give My Dog Xanax?
 Answer: No, though some vets prescribe it

-We say no because there are much safer alternatives such as canine-formulated chewable calming aids.
+There are much safer options such as canine-formulated chewable calming tablets.

-This Benzodiazepine drug is generally not a good option, though people do give Xanax to their dogs for car rides as a quick fix.
-Admittedly, a small dose on occasion probably isn’t as dangerous as Aspirin or Tylenol or Ibuprofen for dogs.
-If you must use Xanax, do so only if you are 100% certain of a safe dose which is mostly determined by your dog’s weight.
+This Benzodiazepine drug isn’t appropriate for dogs.
+Admittedly, a small Xanax dose probably isn’t as dangerous as Aspirin or Tylenol or Ibuprofen.
+If you must use prescription Xanax on your dog, do so only if you’re 100% certain of a safe dose.
+But again, not a good idea!

 Xanax Dosing for Dogs